pdiegel/CurrencyTracker/README.md

 ## How to run

 1. Clone the repository to your local machine.
-2. Install the required Python packages found in the `requirements.txt` file.
+2. Install the required Python packages found in the `requirements.txt` file:
 ```pip install -r requirements.txt```
 3. Add a `.env` file at the root of the project.
 You should include your API key for the ExchangeRate-API service in this file like so:
 ```API_KEY=your_api_key_here```